EduardoTrevino/ProjectTrace/README.md

 vulnerabilities

 # Project Outline
-I have uploaded 3 folders each representing an agency (DOE, NIH, NSF), as you can tell we are missing DOJ, I have emailed them but they have not gotten back to me so either we find an online database that has them for me, or maybe there exists a website that I have not ran into yet.
+Eduardo has Data collected 3 folders each representing an agency (DOE, NIH, NSF), as you can tell we are missing DOJ, I have emailed them but they have not gotten back to me so either we find an online database that has them for me, or maybe there exists a website that I have not ran into yet.

 Inside each folder I have placed all their availble data on the basis of the following keywords CSSI, SI2, DIBBS, CICI, MRI, OAC, CCF.
 If there is a keyword missing under {AGENCYNAME}_{KEYWORD} it is because there was NO AWARD for that agency in that keyword.